Financing and types of PhD scholarships

 There are various ways to finance your PhD education.
 Usually, you will need a scholarship.

-Open call for PhD scholarship applications by the faculty
+Open call for PhD scholarship applications by the Faculty

-(calls posted once a year)
+(calls posted once a year, usually December or January)

 Applications will undergo an academic evaluation process.
 Usually, there are many applicants from both Denmark and abroad.
 Based on previous years' experience, the chances of obtaining a scholarship are between 5-10%.